PyAr/fades/README.rst

 the whole path (``/usr/bin/python2.7``).

 Other detail is the verbosity of *fades* when telling what is doing.
-By default, *fades* only will use stderr to tell if a virtualenv is being created, and to let the user know that is doing an operation that requires an active network connection (e.g. installing a new dependency).
+By default, *fades* only will use stderr to tell if a virtual environment is being created, and to let the user know that is doing an operation that requires an active network connection (e.g. installing a new dependency).